Large time asymptotics for partially dissipative hyperbolic systems without Fourier analysis: application to the nonlinearly damped p-system: Faster time-decay rates: Proof of Theorem

-The purpose of this section is to capture the time-decay rates of $U_1$ in $L^2 $.
-Our method allows to recover strong decay rates compared to the $(1+t)^{-\frac{1}{4}}$ decay in \cite{BHN, CBD2}.
-In these references, inspired by the work of Matsumura and Nishida \cite{MatsumuraNishida}, the authors assume $L^1$ regularity on the initial data so as to recover decay in low frequencies.
-Here, to avoid the use of the Fourier transform, we rely on space-weighted estimates by taking advantage of the Caffarelli-Kohn-Nirenberg inequality.
+This section aims to capture time-decay rates for $U_1$ in $L^2 $.
+Our method allows us to recover faster decay rates compared to the decay $(1+t)^{-\frac{1}{4}}$ obtained in \cite{BZ,BHN,Kawashimadoctoral,KYDecay}.
+In these references, inspired by the work of Matsumura and Nishida \cite{MatsumuraNishida}, the authors assumed $L^1$ regularity on the initial data to recover decay in low frequencies.
+Here, to avoid using the Fourier transform, we decompose \eqref{Systlin} into a pure parabolic system and a hyperbolic remainder part, and perform hypocoercivity estimates for space-weighted initial data.

-In the next lemma, under weighted integrability conditions on the initial data, we justify the control of space-weighted norms of the solution for all time.
+First, we provide time-decay estimates for the equation associated with the large-time parabolic profile of the hyperbolic system: